-5. Annual Audit Results.
-The Committee will review with management and the Auditors the results of the Company's annual financial statement audit, including:
+18. Annual Audit Results.
+The Committee will review with management and the Auditors the results of the Company's annual financial statement audit and a draft of the Auditors' report.
+In addition, the Committee will review and discuss with management and the Auditors:

-- the Auditors' assessment of the quality of the Company's accounting principles and practices; - the Auditors' views about qualitative aspects of the Company's significant accounting practices and the reasonableness of significant judgments and estimates (including material changes in estimates and analyses of the effects of alternative GAAP methods on the financial statements); - all known and likely misstatements identified during the audit (other than those the Auditors believe to be trivial); - the adequacy of the disclosures in the financial statements; and - any other matters that the Auditors must communicate to the Committee under applicable accounting or auditing standards.
+- the Auditors' assessment of the quality of the Company's accounting principles and practices; - the Auditors' views about qualitative aspects of the Company's significant accounting practices and the reasonableness of significant judgments and estimates (including material changes in estimates and analyses of the effects of alternative GAAP methods on the financial statements);

+- all known and likely misstatements identified during the audit (other than those the Auditors believe to be trivial); - the adequacy of the disclosures in the financial statements; and - any other matters that the Auditors must communicate to the Committee under applicable accounting or auditing standards, including any critical audit matters.

-6. Audited Financial Statement Review; Quarterly and Annual Reports.
+Audited Financial Statement Review; Quarterly and Annual Reports.
 The Committee will review the annual audited financial statements, the quarterly financial statements and the Company's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," as appropriate, with management and the Auditors.
 The Committee will be responsible for recommending to the Board whether the proposed annual audited financial statements should be included in the Company's Annual Report on Form 10-K.

-7. Earnings Announcements.
-The Committee will review and discuss with management and the Auditors any proposed earnings press releases and other financial information and guidance regarding the Company's results of operations provided publicly or to ratings agencies.
+19. Earnings Announcements.
+The Committee will review and discuss with management and the Auditors any proposed earnings press releases (including any use of "pro forma," or "adjusted" non-GAAP, information), and other financial information and guidance regarding the Company's results of operations provided publicly or to analysts or ratings agencies.

-8. Proxy Report.
-After the Public Effective Date, the Committee will oversee the preparation of any report of the Committee required by applicable law or stock exchange listing requirements to be included in the Company's annual proxy statement.
+20. Proxy Report.
+The Committee will oversee the preparation of any report of the Committee required by applicable law or stock exchange listing requirements to be included in the Company's annual proxy statement.

-9. Accounting Principles and Policies.
-The Committee will review and discuss with management and the Auditors significant issues regarding accounting principles and financial-statement presentation, including:
+21. Accounting Principles and Policies.
+The Committee will review and discuss with management and the Auditors significant issues regarding accounting principles and financial-statement preparation and presentation, including:

-- critical accounting policies and practices; - alternative accounting policies available under GAAP; - the potential impact on the Company's financial statements of alternative treatments and any off-balance sheet structures; and - any other significant reporting issues and judgments, significant regulatory, legal, and accounting initiatives, or developments that may have a material impact on the Company's financial statements, compliance programs, and policies.
+- critical accounting policies and practices; - any significant changes in the Company's selection or application of accounting principles; - alternative accounting policies available under GAAP; - the effect of regulatory and accounting initiatives; - the potential impact on the Company's financial statements of alternative treatments and any off-balance sheet structures; and - any other significant reporting issues and judgments, significant regulatory, legal, and accounting initiatives, or developments that may have a material impact on the Company's financial statements, compliance programs, and policies.